Time Needed : 30 minutes

 JWildfire has a facility to add in custom variations that have been written by others into your flames, there are two ways of doing this.
 One is to paste the code into a custom_wf variation, or custom_wf_full which is an existing variation, or you can have them saved as files and use the Custom Variation Loader, which is a built in script you can run from within JWildfire.

-The first thing you’re going to want to do, is to copy the code to paste back into JWildfire, so find one you’re interested in, drag your mouse to highlight all of the code, then either right click and select copy, or press CTRL C (don’t know what it is on a mac sorry)
+So, the first thing you’re going to want to do, is to copy the code to paste back into JWildfire, so find the code you’re interested in, drag your mouse to highlight all of the code, then either right click and select copy, or press CTRL C (don’t know what it is on a mac sorry).

 Built in to JWildfire is a Custom Variation Loader which will add a custom variation into your flame via running a script.
 It comes preloaded with several ones you can try straight away which is an advantage.
 Another advantage is you can build up a library of them, then by clicking a few buttons insert the one of your choice into your flame without the hassle of copying and pasting etc.